 The queen bee is the largest in her colony and is typically identified by size.
 Look for a long, thin body that measures roughly 20mm in length.
 She is usually surrounded by drones (male bees) at the center of the hive.

 Unlike those on other bees, her stinger is smooth, but she doesn’t sting unless necessary.

 If you’d like to learn more, check out our article on what a queen bee looks like.

 Why are queen bees replaced?

-The hive will inevitably become crowded, and it will come the time to ‘swarm’.
-The queen bee leaves the hive to find a new home, but not without first making some ‘extra’ queens.
-The queen’s attendants stop feeding her and prepare for flight-time by creating queen cups ready to produce new females.
+As hive numbers grow, the colony becomes crowded and swarms.
+The queen bee leaves the hive to find a new home, but not without first making some extra queens.
+The queen’s attendants stop feeding her and prepare for flight time by creating queen cups ready to produce new females.